peterkeen/diycdn/README.md

 ## Changelog

+### 2018-08-30

+* Made the cache last forever
+* added rudiumentary "push" zones but not using it yet because the deploy story isn't ready
+* can now deactiate proxies

 ### 2018-08-26 (evening)

 Switched to production LE and set up corastreetpress.com.
 Everything seems to be working as expected.